 Image – Capturing seagulls in Long Haul Bay using 4K Photo mode on my LUMIX GH4

-British Airways offer a direct route to St. Kitts (the flight lands at Antigua but passengers for St. Kitts & Nevis remain on board) and Virgin Atlantic operates a route to Antigua where a connection can be made to Nevis with Fly Monserrat or WINAIR.
+British Airways offer a direct route to St. Kitts from London (the flight lands at Antigua but passengers for St. Kitts & Nevis remain on board) and Virgin Atlantic operates a route to Antigua where a connection can be made to Nevis with Fly Monserrat or WINAIR.

 Flights from five major US cities make connections in either San Juan or St. Maarten with airlines Cape Air, Seaborne, Tradewind, or Winair for arrival into Nevis.
 Alternatively, there are four direct routes from major US cities to St. Kitts where a taxi and water taxi deliver passengers across the narrows to Nevis.

 Planning a trip to Nevis?
 Get tips and inspiration, read my Nevis travel guides.